 In a hurry and just want us to cut to the chase?
 Well, here you go!

-1. Best area for a short stay in Sydney – The Rocks and Circular Quay offers a variety of price points within walking distance of key sites and transport.
+- Best area for a short stay in Sydney – The Rocks and Circular Quay offers various price points near key sites and transport.

-3. The Best area for Budget Travellers Potts Point and Kings Cross are home to some great affordable boutique hotels.
+- Best area for Budget Travellers – Potts Point and Kings Cross have great affordable boutique hotels, making them the best area for Budget Travellers.

-Scroll down for our detailed advice on these areas and more and our top picks in each place.
+Scroll down for detailed advice and top picks.

 The main hotel areas in Sydney

-Sydney is a very spread out city; it covers a large geographic area.
-Hotels and major attractions are spread across a few key spots around the harbour and central business district and into inner-city suburbs, areas the city council likes to refer to as villages.
+Sydney is a large city covering a wide geographic area.
+Hotels and major attractions are spread around the harbour, central business district, and inner-city suburbs, referred to by the city council as “villages”.

-These villages include Surry Hills, Elizabeth Bay, Potts Point, Kings Cross, Darlinghurst, Chippendale, Redfern and Newton.
-Add to these beach suburbs like Bondi and Manly.
+These villages include Surry Hills, Elizabeth Bay, Potts Point, Kings Cross, Darlinghurst, Chippendale, Redfern, and Newtown.
+Added to this you have the beach areas of Bondi and Manly.

-Each of these areas has pros and cons which we will expand on below.
-We have also added some of our favourite hotel options in each spot.
+Each area has pros and cons, which we’ll expand on below.
+We’ve added our favourite hotel options in each spot.

 The Rocks and Circular Quay